ROBIN: a Graph-Theoretic Approach to Reject Outliers in Robust Estimation using Invariants: Experiments

 \myParagraph{Results} Table~\ref{tab:scanMatching} shows the percentage of successful registrations for each scene.
-A registration is considered successful if the estimated transformation has (i) rotation error $\leq 15^{\circ}$, and (ii) translation error $\leq 30$cm.
-In some scenarios, using normals boosts performance, but that also depends on the quality of the normals.
-More interestingly, using normals makes \robinstargnc~and \robingnc attain similar performance: intuitively, the \compatibility graph is sparser when using better invariants, making the maximum \core{k} a better approximation for the maximum clique.
-Table~\ref{tab:scanMatching} shows that \robin can be up to 2 times faster than \robinstar, but the advantage is problem-dependent.
+A registration is considered successful if the estimated transformation has (i) rotation error $\leq 15^{\circ}$, and (ii) translation error $\leq 30$cm (similar to \cite{Yang20tro-teaser}).
+In some scenarios, using normals might boost performance, depending on the quality of the normals.
+More interestingly, using normals makes \robinstargnc~and \robingnc attain similar performance: intuitively, better invariants lead to sparser \compatibility graphs, making the maximum \core{k} a better approximation of the maximum clique.
+In terms of runtime, \robin can be up to 2 times faster than \robinstar.